lakshyaag/recipe-app/README.md

 # recipe-app
-Monorepo for iOS recipe app
+This is the monorepo for the recipe app.
+It contains the python backend and the iOS app.